Nature, culture and history

 The fauna of mabi forest is well documented.
 Over 130 species of birds are listed as mabi forest inhabitants and 41 of these have so far been recorded in the Curtain Fig National Park.

-The Lumholtz's tree-kangaroo Dendrolagus lumholtzi is one of the most well known mammals of mabi forest.
-It is declared near threatened (rare), along with four other mammals—the diadem leaf-nosed bat (Hipposideros diadema reginae), Herbert River ringtail possum Pseudochirulus herbertensis, green ringtail possum Pseudochirops archeri and lemuroid ringtail Hemibelideus lemuroids.
-Lumholtz's tree-kangaroos, green ringtail possums and other nocturnal animals are regularly seen at the Curtain Fig.
+The Lumholtz's tree-kangaroo Dendrolagus lumholtzi is one of the most well-known mammals of mabi forest.
+It is declared near threatened, along with 4 other mammals—the diadem leaf-nosed bat Hipposideros diadema reginae, Herbert River ringtail possum Pseudochirulus herbertensis, green ringtail possum Pseudochirops archeri and lemuroid ringtail Hemibelideus lemuroids.
+Lumholtz's tree-kangaroos, green ringtail possums and other nocturnal animals are regularly seen at Curtain Fig National Park.

 Geology and landform